rstudio/academy-tidyverse-covid/README.md

 ## Getting Started

-**Step 1**: Install R packages you will need for this project:
+**Step 1: Install R packages you will need for this project using renv**

 1. Open your Console tab at the bottom of the Positron IDE.

+2. Run `install.packages("renv")` in your Console to install the renv package.

-2. Run `renv::restore()` in your Console (this may take several minutes to complete).
+3. Run `renv::restore()` in your Console.
+You will see output in the Console indicating that R packages are being installed. **Wait for this to complete before proceeding** (it may take several minutes).

-3. Re-start your R session by clicking the Restart Console button (circular arrow icon) near the top-right corner of the Console.
+4. Re-start your R session by clicking the Restart Console button (circular arrow icon) near the top-right corner of the Console.

-Note: `renv::restore()` uses renv, a popular tool for managing reproducible R environments, to install all of the R packages included in the `renv.lock` file You will see output in the Console indicating that R packages are being installed.
-Wait for this to complete before proceeding.
+Note: renv is a popular tool for managing reproducible R environments -- you can learn more about it here: https://rstudio.github.io/renv/

-**Step 2**: Open your first milestone file.
+**Step 2: Open your first milestone file.**

 1. In the Explorer tab on the left, open the file `covid_01_quarto_visualize.qmd`

 2. Follow the instructions in this file to complete the exercises

 ## Note: One milestone at a time